Bradford County Conservation District

 Fee Schedule

-For projects proposing 1 acre or more of earth disturbance, the BCCD issues a base fee of $500 plus $200 for each acre of disturbance and $50 per month of estimated project life.
-This fee is the same for new plans (excluding estimated project life fee), revised plans (previously reviewed but still unapproved original plan), and major/minor amendments to approved plans.
+For projects proposing 1 acre or more of earth disturbance, see the attached fee schedule to calculate the District fee.
 Three separate checks containing their respective amounts must be submitted to "Bradford County Conservation District,' "Bradford County Clean Water Fund," and "Commonwealth of Pennsylvania Clean Water Fund."

 Fee Schedule